-The role of the Local Authority (LA) is prescribed by legislation.
-In responding to complaints about schools, the LA will explain to the complainant:
+The role of the Local Authority (LA) (and/or the Diocesan/Church Authority for church schools) is prescribed by legislation.
+In responding to complaints about schools, the LA (Diocesan/Church Authority) will explain to the complainant:

-- That schools are self-managing and are responsible for administering procedures that deal with complaints made against them. - The appropriate procedures for their complaint and refer them to the Headteacher, Chair of Governors or Clerk, as appropriate. - The school may seek advice and support from the appropriate Local Authority Officer or the School's Adviser.
+- That schools are self-managing and are responsible for administering procedures that deal with complaints made against them. - The appropriate procedures for their complaint and refer them to the Headteacher, Chair of Governors or Clerk, as appropriate. - The school may seek advice and support from the appropriate Local Authority Officer or the School's Adviser (and/or the Diocesan/Church Authority).